powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

 -------------

 To perform a flow decomposition, you need at least a network.
-We will define a flow decomposition object, add it some contingencies and some monitored lines.
+We will define a flow decomposition object, add some contingencies and some monitored lines.
 Those lines will be mapped to the network when running a flow decomposition.
-The flow decomposition computation returns a dataframe containing the flow decomposition and the reference values.
+The flow decomposition computation returns a data frame containing the flow decomposition and the reference values.
 The reference values are the active power flows in AC on the original network and in DC on the compensated network.
 By default, the compensated network is the same as the original network as the loss compensation is not activated by default.
 Here are toy examples that do not reflect reality.